About Me

 The Why

-I’m currently building a career that blends technical skill with environmental responsibility, with the long-term goal of contributing to sustainability, clean energy, or other efforts that prioritize the health of our planet.
-My background is rooted in business intelligence, but I’m increasingly drawn to work that bridges data and ethics, finding meaningful insights and making them visible.
-Influential Recent Reads
+I'm currently building a career that blends technical skill with purpose-driven work, with the long-term goal of contributing to organizations whose values align with my own.
+My background is rooted in business intelligence, but I'm increasingly drawn to work that bridges data and ethics, finding meaningful insights and making them visible.

 "When Kepler found his long-cherished belief did not agree with the most precise observation, he accepted the uncomfortable fact.
 He preferred the hard truth to his dearest illusions.
 That is the heart of science."
 Carl Sagan, 'Cosmos'